 The Acer Predator Helios 300 is among the most popular gaming laptops of recent years.
 It’s a consistent top pick, for two simple reasons.
 It’s affordable, and it’s reliable.
-With the Predator PH315-53-72XD, Acer now offers an update to the Helios 300 that bumps up some of its most important specs, including the design, graphics and the processor.
+With the Predator PH315-53-72XD, Acer now offers an update to the Helios 300 that bumps up some of its most important specs, including the design, graphics, and processor.
 The result should be better gaming and productivity performance at the same affordable price.

 Now, the model that’s gaming so well is basically a refreshed model of the initial version, but it doesn’t carry the marked-up price that we didn’t like in last year’s model.
 For that reason, we decided to bring in this laptop to get a closer look at what it offers – and why it’s managed to hit the high echelons.

-Looking into the specs, we can certainly see why the Helios 300 is powerful (relatively, anyway): Boasting Nvidia’s GeForce RTX 2060, a 10th generation Core i7-10750H, 16GB of RAM, 1080p/144Hz panel and 512GB SSD, it’s a decently configured gaming laptop.
+Looking into the specs, we can certainly see why the Helios 300 is powerful (relatively, anyway): Boasting Nvidia’s GeForce RTX 2060, a 10th generation Core i7-10750H, 16GB of RAM, 1080p/144Hz panel, and 512GB SSD, it’s a decently configured gaming laptop.

 On the outside, the new Helios 300 PH315-53-72XD has the typical look of a gaming laptop.
 It sports a black design, save for blue accents sprinkled here and there.
 The lid is a brushed, hard plastic surface with a Predator logo along with two metallic, vertical lines that are not illuminated.
-The back is dotted with exhaust vents accented by two blue lines, one of which expands across the bottom of the device in a in an appealing angled design.
+The back is dotted with exhaust vents accented by two blue lines, one of which expands across the bottom of the device in an appealing angled design.

 The bottom plays host to the feet and two easily removable pop-out lids secured with a tiny screw in each.
-This offer quick access to the two memory slots, you can upgrade to 32GB, and what looks like a compartment for adding a second SATA 3-based 2.5-inch hard drive or a solid-state drive.
+This offers quick access to the two memory slots, you can upgrade to 32GB, and what looks like a compartment for adding a second SATA 3-based 2.5-inch hard drive or a solid-state drive.

-About the only other blue accent you’ll find on Acer’s laptop is a thin blue line outlining the touchpad, and accented WASD keys for right-handed gamers, Lefties will do with the arrows.
-The blue trims are complemented by the laptop’s overall angular design along the top screen and along the front of the device.
+About the only other blue accent, you’ll find on Acer’s laptop is a thin blue line outlining the touchpad, and accented WASD keys for right-handed gamers, Lefties will do with the arrows.
+The blue trims are complemented by the laptop’s overall angular design along with the top screen and along the front of the device.

 Port selection on this laptop is great, too.
-In addition to the single USB 2.0 port, there are three other USB 3.1 ports (one with power-off charging), one USB 3.1 (Type-C) port, an HDMI port and a Mini DisplayPort 1.4 for connecting external displays.
-Others include an Ethernet port and an SD card reader, which comes handy if you’ll be using this laptop for amateur photography.
+In addition to the single USB 2.0 port, there are three other USB 3.1 ports (one with power-off charging), one USB 3.1 (Type-C) port, an HDMI port, and a Mini DisplayPort 1.4 for connecting external displays.
+Others include an Ethernet port and an SD card reader, which comes in handy if you’ll be using this laptop for amateur photography.

 Display, Camera & Sound

 The display would do with 1-inch bezels.
-Apart from that, you’ll pretty love the 1080p display that boasts true-to-life color reproduction, with solid blues and magenta hues that you’ll like better than warmer tones when gaming and watching movies.
+Apart from that, you’ll pretty much love the 1080p display that boasts true-to-life color reproduction, with solid blues and magenta hues that you’ll like better than warmer tones when gaming and watching movies.
 It boasts a 144Hz refresh rate, which is not common in budget gaming laptops.
 This is a remarkable upgrade over the 2018 model, as it seeks to minimize blur and make up for dropped frames.

 On the top bezel, there’s a 720p resolution camera that’s noticeably grainy; but good enough for making video calls and conferences.
 On the downside, the set of speakers used here are quite underwhelming.

-The speakers are subpar at best, they have little output on the low end and their high end is certainly cut off, culminating in sound output that’s dull, muffled and hollow.
+The speakers are subpar at best, they have little output on the low end and their high end is certainly cut off, culminating in sound output that’s dull, muffled, and hollow.
 Luckily, when using this laptop for gaming, you may probably not notice this poor audio -or, at the very least get bothered by it.
 But, when watching movies or listening to music, the sound quality may sound thin and lackluster.